srobinson0586/ttg-basic/1-python-programming/1.14_competency_2_decryption/README.md

 ## Decryption with Vigenere, Substitution, and One-Time Pad

 Your task is to implement three functions that perform decryption/decoding using different ciphers.
-The provided functions are `decode_vigenere_cipher`, `decode_substitution_cipher`, and `decode_one_time_pad`.
+The provided template functions are `decrypt_vigenere_cipher`, `decrypt_substitution_cipher`, and `decrypt_one_time_pad`.
+You may refer to their DocuStrings for more details on requirements, but here is the brief for each:

+**`decrypt_vigenere_cipher`**
+> Decrypts a Vigenere cipher encrypted ciphertext using the given Vigenere key.
+The function performs the decryption by applying the Vigenere cipher algorithm in reverse.
+Each character of the ciphertext is shifted back by the corresponding character from the Vigenere key.
+Non-alphabetic characters are left unchanged.
+Lettercase is taken into account (upper/lower), in order to keep the result in the same lettercase. e.g. `cipher='a'`, `key='B'` == `'z'`

+**`decrypt_substitution_cipher`**
+> Decrypts an encrypted string using a substitution cipher and the given substitution key.

+**`decrypt_vigenere_cipher`**
+> Decrypts an encrypted string using a one-time pad and the given one-time pad key.
+You can assume `len(that one_time_pad_key) >= len(ciphertext)`

 Additionally, you need to implement the `combine_ciphers` function that combines the decryption process of all three methods.

-TODO: CHANGE "VIGENERE" TO SUM ELSE

-1. Implement the `decode_vigenere_cipher` function:
-- This function takes two parameters: `ciphertext` (a string) and `vigenere_key` (a string).
-- The function performs the decryption by applying the Vigenere cipher algorithm in reverse.
-- Each character of the ciphertext is shifted back by the corresponding character from the Vigenere key.
-- Non-alphabetic characters are left unchanged.
-- It should return the decrypted plaintext obtained after applying the Vigenere cipher algorithm in reverse.

-2. Implement the `decode_substitution_cipher` function:
-- This function takes two parameters: `ciphertext` (a string) and `substitution_key` (a dictionary).
-- The `substitution_key` dictionary represents the substitution key where each key-value pair corresponds to the original character and its substitution character, respectively.
-- Return the decrypted string obtained after replacing characters according to the substitution key.

-3. Implement the `decode_one_time_pad` function:
-- This function takes two parameters: `ciphertext` (a string) and `one_time_pad_key` (a string).
-- Each character in the `ciphertext` is XORd with its corresponding character in `one_time_pad_key`.
-The key is rolled over, used repeatedly until every character in `ciphertext` has been XORd.
-- Return the decrypted string obtained by performing XOR decryption with the one-time pad key.

-4. Implement the `combine_ciphers` function:
+**`combine_ciphers`**
-- This function decodes a given `vigenere_ciphertext` using the `decode_vigenere_cipher` function and `vigenere_key` to get a Vigenere plaintext.
-- That Vigenere plaintext is then used as the *ciphertext* in a Substitution Cipher, that is decoded with a given `substitution_key` and the `decode_substitution_cipher` function to get a Substitution plaintext.
-- Finally, that Substitution plaintext is used as the key to decrypt the encoded `otp_encoded` string using `decode_one_time_pad`.
-- Ensure that you have implemented the previous three functions correctly before working on this function.
-- Return the decrypted string obtained after the combination of ciphers.
+> This function First decrypts a given `vigenere_ciphertext` using the `decrypt_vigenere_cipher` function and `vigenere_key` to get a Vigenere plaintext.
+Then that Vigenere plaintext is then used as the *ciphertext* in a Substitution Cipher, that is decoded with a given `substitution_key` and the `decrypt_substitution_cipher` function to get a Substitution plaintext.
+Finally, that Substitution plaintext is used as the key to decrypt the encoded `otp_encoded` string using `decrypt_one_time_pad`.
+Ensure that you have implemented the previous three functions correctly before working on this function.
+Return the decrypted string obtained after the combination of ciphers.

 ## Resources